mvolkmann/blog/src/docker.md

 ## Examples

 Before diving into details about Docker, let's walk through some simple examples.

 We should only have one image now.
 That is the one created while verifying the installation.
-Verify this by running <code>docker images</code>.
+Verify this by running `docker images`.

 ### Bash Example